TortugaResearch/Tortuga.Chain/Tortuga.Chain/Documentation/Page/Materializers/Object.md

 ## Non-default Constructors

-If you use the `InferConstructor` option or explicit provide a constuctor signature, the behavior changes.
-Instead of setting properties, the indicated constructor will be called.
+If you use the `InferConstructor` option or the `WithConstructor` method, the behavior changes.
+Instead of setting properties, the indicated non-default constructor will be called.
+(With `InferConstructor`, there can only be one non-default constructor.)

 The `Decompose` attribute doesn't apply when using a non-default constructor.